furbrain/STIC/firmware/docs/source/index.rst

 You can update the software on the SAP6 with newer versions downloaded from `GitHub (https://github.com/furbrain/STIC/releases/latest) <https://github.com/furbrain/STIC/releases/latest>`_.
-Check the software version currently running on your SAP6 using the Info menu under Device.
-To update your software, download a zipped file from the github repository, unzip it and replace the files in the firmware directory of the SAP6 with these files.
+You can check the software version currently running on your SAP6 using the Info menu under Device.

+To update your software, first connect the SAP6 to a computer - it will appear as a drive called ``SAP6``.
+Next download ``firmware.zip`` from the github repository, and extract all the files to the ``firmware`` directory on the SAP6.
 Warning - all files should be replaced at the same time as there are various dependencies across the files and the SAP6 may not work if only a single file is updated.
 Check that the device is working immediately after updating.